michaelkpfeifer/michaelkpfeifer.github.io/_posts/2024-03-09-the-order-of-arguments-in-left-folds.markdown

 order of the three arguments passed into fold.
 It is still possible to talk about the order in which collection, combining function, and initial value of the accumulator appear in code.
-Which means that for JavaScript and Ruby, the collection is considered the first argument.
+Which means that for JavaScript, the collection is considered the first argument.

-There is a variant of fold in the Gleam standard library that accepts named argument for the collection, the initial accumulator, and the combining function.
+There is a variant of fold in the Gleam standard library that accepts named arguments for the collection, the initial accumulator, and the combining function.
 This version does not really fit into the table below.